Generic Trees(N-ary Trees)

 The node declaration for first child / next sibling representation can be written as:

-- Memory efficient – No extra links are required, hence lot of memory is saved.
+- Memory efficient – No extra links are required, hence a lot of memory is saved.